ibm-cloud-docs/cloud-infrastructure/mssql-db-migration.md

 ### Always On distributed availability groups
 {: #always-on-distributed-availability-groups}

-A SQL Server Always On distributed availability group spans two distinct availability groups.
+An SQL Server Always On distributed availability group spans two distinct availability groups.
 Each availability group is configured on two different Windows® Server Failover Clusters (WSFC), one at the source location and one in {{site.data.keyword.vpc_short}}.
 The operating systems and SQL Server versions do not have to be the same version if they are able to support WSFC and availability groups.
 This migration method is suited to rehost mission-critical SQL Server databases.
 For more information, see [Always On distributed availability groups](/docs/microsoft?topic=microsoft-mssql-migration#mssql-migration-dag).

 ### Data Migration Assistant (DMA)
 {: #data-migration-assistant}